North Coast AVA

 North Coast is an American Viticultural Area (AVA) in the state of California that encompasses grape-growing regions in six counties located north of San Francisco: Lake, Marin, Mendocino, Napa, Sonoma, and Solano.
 County names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that county and do not require registration with the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the Treasury Department.

-The multi-county wine appellation was established on September 21, 1983 as the nation's 42^{nd} and the state's 26^{th} AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the California North Coast Grape Growers Association (CNCGGA) proposing a viticultural area encompassing six Northern Californian counties known as "North Coast."
+The multi-county wine appellation was established as the nation's 42^{nd} and the state's 27^{th} AVA on September 24, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the California North Coast Grape Growers Association (CNCGGA) proposing a viticultural area encompassing six Northern Californian counties known as "North Coast."

 This vast appellation encompasses over 3 e6acre and includes many smaller sub-appellations that all share the common trait of weather affected by the fog and breezes from the Pacific Ocean.
+The plant hardiness zones range from 8a to 10b.